DeepRV: Accelerating Spatiotemporal Inference with Pre-trained Neural Priors: DeepRV

 \subsection{Method}

-We introduce \textbf{DeepRV}, a highly accurate neural surrogate for Gaussian process evaluations.
+We introduce \textbf{DeepRV}, a highly accurate neural surrogate for Gaussian process realizations.
 DeepRV differs from previously described neural surrogates in three principal ways: (1) it eliminates the encoding process entirely, (2) it has no information bottleneck, and (3) it leverages factorized stochastic processes directly for training.

 These changes hinge on a key insight: for any stochastic process that decomposes into a latent random vector and a linear transformation, the encoding step can be entirely avoided, removing a source of error and allowing the model to focus on accurate decoding.
-This structure holds naturally for Gaussian processes, since any finite set of observations from a GP can be decomposed and sampled as follows:
+This structure holds naturally for Gaussian processes, since realizations $f(x)\sim\mathcal{GP}(\mu(x),k_\theta(x,x^\prime))$ as in Equations~\eqref{eq:gp1}-\eqref{eq:gp3} can be sampled as follows:

 Thus, with a known $\mathbf{z}$ and $\mathbf{f}$, we can train a network to learn $L$ and sample from the GP directly.
 This process is depicted visually in \autoref{fig:deep-rv-flow}.